aswanisaraj/aswanisaraj/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=aswanisaraj&label=PROFILE+VIEWS)

-As a first semester CS student at Punjab University, I am passionate about exploring the depths of computer science and software development.
-With a year of experience using Linux and a strong foundation in programming languages such as Python, C, and C++, I am constantly seeking new challenges and opportunities to expand my knowledge.
+As a second-semester CS student at Punjab University, I have been passionately exploring the depths of computer science and software development.
+With over a year of experience using Linux and a strong foundation in programming languages such as Python, C, and C++, I am constantly seeking new challenges and opportunities to expand my knowledge.
+Currently, I am focusing on polishing my skills in web development, specifically in Python using Flask framework, and I have gained a good understanding of SQL for working with databases.
+Moreover, I have acquired knowledge in HTML, and CSS, and I am now venturing into the MERN stack (MongoDB, Express.js, React.js, Node.js) to enhance my web development capabilities further.
+Additionally, I have gained over a year of experience working with the command-line interface (CLI).

-I am currently polishing my skills in web development, driven by a desire to create meaningful and impactful digital experiences.
-My ultimate goal is to leverage my technical expertise and creativity to make a positive impact on the world through innovative and transformative technological solutions.
+Driven by a desire to create meaningful and impactful digital experiences, my ultimate goal is to leverage my technical expertise and creativity to positively impact the world through innovative and transformative technological solutions.
+In my free time, I enjoy playing chess and it serves as a way to sharpen my strategic thinking and problem-solving skills.
+I am excited to connect with fellow enthusiasts, industry professionals, and anyone who shares my passion for computer science and software development.
+Together, we can collaborate, learn, and create remarkable technological advancements.
+Thank you!

 * ⚡ Fun fact: An avid chess player ♟️.